lazyfetch/OpenCore-EFI-for-ASRock-H610M-HDV-M.2-RX6600XT-i3-12100F/README.md

 Make sure you have updated the bios to the latest version.

-This simple OpenCore configuration does not include on the
+This simple OpenCore configuration does not include BT and WIFI module settings.